Anti-waste law (AGEC) for a circular economy: what has been achieved?

 With all these measures, you may be wondering: does the AGEC law really live up to its promises?
 The results are mixed.
 Admittedly, significant progress has been made in recycling and reducing disposable plastics.
 But the implementation of certain measures remains laborious.
 Habits don't change overnight, and there are still too many exceptions and delays in enforcing bans.

 But let's be positive.
-Thecircular economy has come a long way in France thanks to this law, and waste has become a central issue in public debate.
+Thecircular economy has made headway in France thanks to this law, and the waste has become a central topic in public debate.
 For the transition to be complete, it will undoubtedly take more than a law: a profound change in mentalities and collective mobilization.

 What do we take away from this article?